 As an antioxidant, vitamin C can have soothing effects that may help reduce puffiness and ease your skin, helping your face’s natural skin tone and smoothness shine through.

 On top of that, vitamin C, when ingested through food or supplements, is also known to optimize your immune system and discourage any overactive immune responses.
 Your complexion might be more even, and you might experience fewer splotchy spots even as you get older.

 Wrinkles and fine lines are less likely to crop up if your skin has plenty of collagen and vitamin C. However, collagen is also tied to how firm your skin initially remains as you get older.
 The less collagen you have, the more likely your epidermis is to sag and look older in terms of skin texture as well.

-- Boost cell proliferation in the skin
+- Support normal cell proliferation in the skin

 On top of all of these benefits, vitamin C is healthy for most skin types no matter its sensitivity because it’s not irritating and reduces irritation across the board.
 Have acne-prone skin, skin with dark spots, or sensitive skin?
 Vitamin C can help!

 Because of this, you can and should target vitamin C in your skincare products, like serums, moisturizers, and more.

 Hope Health’s skincare line includes the Nourish serum with vitamin C, the Hydrate moisturizer, the Tone toner, the Cleanse cleanser, and the Treat spot treament.
 With ingredients like hyaluronic acid, vitamin C and vitamin B, CoQ10, and lavender, Hope Health’s skincare can help you achieve the skin of your dreams.

 You can also find vitamin C in our supplements made with organic, all-natural ingredients.